JuliaGeometry/DelaunayTriangulation.jl/paper/paper.md

 # Examples

 We give two examples of how the package can be used.
 Many more examples are given in the [documentation](https://juliageometry.github.io/DelaunayTriangulation.jl/stable/), including [tutorials](https://juliageometry.github.io/DelaunayTriangulation.jl/stable/tutorials/overview/) and [fully detailed applications](https://juliageometry.github.io/DelaunayTriangulation.jl/stable/applications/overview/) such as cell simulations.
 To fully demonstrate the utility of the package, our examples follow realistic applications.
 We omit code used for plotting with Makie.jl [@danisch2021makie] in the examples below for space reasons.
-The complete code is available [here].
+The complete code is available [here](https://github.com/JuliaGeometry/DelaunayTriangulation.jl/blob/paper/paper/paper.jl).

 For our first example, we consider a domain motivated by mean exit time.
 In particular, consider the problem
 ```math